 But his own vision and foresight have been well-grounded in the club’s traditions as fans have now begun identifying with his brand of ‘heavy metal football’ that is characterised by gegenpressing.
 One could argue that Klopp has changed the very fabric of the club, with Liverpool most probably looking for someone in Klopp’s image as his successor.
 Which brings us to the next talking point.

-Thomas Tuchel’s tactics and stratagem resemble Guardiola due to their shared emphasis of fastidiousness and attention-to-detail while preparing for matches.
+Thomas Tuchel’s tactics and stratagem resemble Guardiola’s due to their shared emphasis of fastidiousness and attention to detail while preparing for matches.
 Tuchel has become the only manager to reach two consecutive UEFA Champions League finals with different clubs.

 Meanwhile, Guardiola is, even after nine years of his departure from Catalonia, the most successful manager to have taken charge at Camp Nou.

 Therefore, it is amply clear that having or not having a well-defined and well-structured club DNA can have its own benefits and drawbacks for a particular club in football.